 Jørgen Modalsli

 Welcome to my home page, where I present my research.
-I have grouped it here under four headings: Intergenerational mobility, inequality, health and education.
 Many of the papers consider long-run trends and economic development in Norway, and methodological issues related to comparisons across different time periods.
 You are welcome to contact me to ask about published work and/or work in progress.
+Below you can find a list of published papers, work in progress, a few non-refereed articles and at some point maybe also some teaching material.

 I am Professor of Economics at Oslo Business School at Oslo Metropolitan University.